aandroulakas/eve-ng-azure/README.md

 ## Why Terraform?

-Because is the most popular IaC tool.
+Because is the most popular IaC tool for Cloud deployments.

 ## Why Ansible?